topiaryx/grafana/Plex/Readme.md

 ('--config', default='/home/hammer/scripts/plex/config.ini',
 ```

-!
-I did run into some interesting permission issues with the output.log file so you may need to create the file before hand and give it the propper permissions.
+**NOTE: I did run into some interesting permission issues with the output.log file so you may need to create the file before hand and give it the propper permissions. **

 # Services
 I created a service file to allow this script to run on boot.
 These service files are for Ubuntu 16.04.